arun-babu/datasetu-auth-server/README.md

 ready at <https://localhost>.

 ### 2.3 Setup telegram (as root)
-You may edit the files:
+You may add the telegram apikey and chat id in:

-`/home/datasetu-auth-server/telegram.apikey`
-	and
-`/home/datasetu-auth-server/telegram.chatid`
+`/home/datasetu-auth-server/config-prod.js`

 to get telegram notifications.